lambdacms/lambdacms/README.md

     cabal install
     cd ../YourApp

----

-# Wiring

-The next thing to do is to wire everything together such that the base app can use all the goods of Core.
-To do that, several files need to be modified.

-Before we begin, you should know that this how-to also describes what you need to do to setup Role-based authorization.
-LambdaCms.Core requires a Role-based system to be implemented, but you're free to come up with something else than is described below.

-The following steps can be copy/pasted (almost) blindly, however cursive text will elaborate a bit about whats happening.
+In the following sub-sections we explain how to install `lambdacms-core` into the base application.
+Much of what we show here can be accomplished in many different ways, what we provide here is merely to get you started.

-## Cabal file (name depends on the name of your project)
+#### Modify the `.cabal` file (name depends on the name of your project)

-Add to `build-depends`:
+Add to the `build-depends` section:

 ```
 , lambdacms-core                >= 0.0.7      && < 0.1
 , wai                           >= 3.0.2      && < 3.1
 ```

-Add to `library/exposed-modules`:
+Add to `library/exposed-modules` section:

 ```
 Roles
 ```

-## config/routes
+#### Modify the `config/routes` file

 Add the following routes: